Brett-Trost-Lab/rfdiffusion-pipeline/README.md

                         (default: 2)
   --min_helices MIN_HELICES
                         Minimum number of helices for the binders.
-Note that this is coded as a filtering step after RFdiffusion so it would take extra time (default: None) --output_dir OUTPUT_DIR
+Note that this is coded as a filtering step after RFdiffusion (default: None)
+  --output_dir OUTPUT_DIR
                         Output directory (default: current directory) --scaffold_dir SCAFFOLD_DIR
                         Scaffold directory if using fold conditioning.
 Use make_scaffold.sh to make binder scaffolds from PDBs.
-                        If this is provided we will ignore min_length, max_length, and min_helices (default: None) --sbatch_flags SBATCH_FLAGS
+                        If this is provided we will ignore min_length and max_length (default: None) --sbatch_flags SBATCH_FLAGS
                         Flags to pass to sbatch command.
 GPU is required (default: "-gpus 1 --mem=8G --time=2:00:00")